-Jeonju is Korea’s slow city, it was named a UNESCO city for Gastronomy in 2012 (that may be 9 years ago now, but it’s still relevant).
+Jeonju is a slow city in South Korea that was named a UNESCO city for Gastronomy in 2012 (that may be 10 years ago now, but it’s still relevant).
 The name Jeonju literally means “Perfect Region” (from the old style of Korean writing Hanja 全 (전; jeon) for perfect, 州 (주; ju) for region).

 It’s definitely not a well-known destination to visit if you’re on a short trip to Korea as a tourist, but if you have the time I would definitely put it on your list.
 The Jeonju Hanok Village is probably the most famous part of Jeonju, it’s a traditional-style village housing over 800 traditional “hanok” style buildings.
 Here are 6 things that you must do in Jeonju.